Wheaton-affiliated Programs Abroad

 In addition to completing the financial aid application process, students approved to participate in a non-affiliated study abroad program need to complete a Study Away Cost Verification form which works as a consortium agreement between Wheaton and the student's study away host school.

 Institutional need-based grant aid for non-affiliated programs is limited.
 In years when the demand for financial support for non-affiliated programs exceeds available dollars, the college may reduce awards, or may limit support to one semester.
-Academic scholarships may not be used on non-affiliated programs abroad.
+Merit awards and academic scholarships may not be used for non-affiliated programs abroad.
+This includes: Balfour, Trustee and Community Scholarships in addition to Centennial, and Dean's Awards, and Tuition Assistance Grants.

 Non-affiliated Programs in the U.S. (Domestic)